 New Universal Login Experience

 Auth0's New Universal Login Experience provides a reimagined login flow, with a fresh UX design and lightweight pages.
 When you pick this new experience, Auth0 will use it for all pages that haven't been customized.
-You can enable it from the Universal Login Settings dashboard section.
+You can enable it in the Dashboard the Branding > Universal Login Settings tab.

-You can specify a Liquid Template for all pages in the login flow with Page Templates.
+You can specify a Liquid Template for all pages in the login flow with page templates.
+To learn more, read Page Templates.

 If you are using Development Keys for Social Providers: